ringcentral/engage-voice-api-docs/docs/voice/reports/agent-session-report.md

-# Agent Session Report Raw
+# Agent Session Report

 ## Report Request

-The agent Session Raw Report is available at the following endpoint:
+The Agent Sessions Report is a realtime report that is available at the following endpoint:

 `api/v1/admin/accounts/{accountId}/reportsStreaming`